, ,

 • Heterochromia refers to the increased or diminished pigmentation of the iris.

-Silver Eye color
+Silver eye color

 The red eye

-Can hazel eyes change color?
+Can brown eyes turn another color?

 Hazel eyes can change from dark green to light brown to golden.
 The brown ring that surrounds the periphery of hazel-eyed people’s pupils adds to their sense of mystery.
 This ring may represent central heterochromia in certain individuals.
 Pigmentation has a key effect on whether you have brown or hazel eyes.
 The production of melanin also affects how black one’s eyes become.

-Hazel eyes are generally a blend of brown, green, and gold; however, they might seem to look like any of those colors from a distance.
-When someone’s eye color is described as hazel, it’s because the iris’s inner layer is a lighter color than the iris’s outer layer.
 This gives the eye a lively, colorful aspect.
 Hazel eyes, which may not really change color but can give the impression that they do depending on one’s disposition, are rather interesting.

 As soon as they’re exposed to bright colors, they tend to darken.
 Color of hazel eyes often include both brown and green tones.
-Hazel eyes may “change color” from green to light brown to gold, much like bright blue eyes.
-Hazel eyes are very sensitive to the colors and textures of clothing and cosmetics.

 It’s common to lump brown and hazel eyes together.
 Hazel eyes might seem somewhat browner in certain lighting conditions, particularly when the light is dim.